 Viewbug, Photocrowd, and the like, offer a variety of photo contests and many other options.

 Smithsonian Magazine offers an annual, free, photo contest, and there are multiple categories to choose from.
 Usually, submitted photos support various causes, from social justice to the environment and beyond.

 LensCulture is definitely worth checking out.
 It offers amazing photography and various photo contests.
 There’s a fee, but oftentimes you have the option of submitting one image for free.

 World Photography Organisation is definitely something to check out!
 Its prestige is recognized worldwide.
 WPO offers several photo contests.
 While on the WPO site, also take a look at Sony Photography Awards.
 Again, these are annual contests, with multiple categories to choose from.

 Here’s one of my recent winning entries:

-There are many, many other photo contests sites.
+There are many, many other photo contest sites.

 Magazines often run contests of all kinds, including photography.